 Adam Gustavson is the illustrator of over twenty highly praised and award winning books for children, and has had his work featured in the juried annual exhibitions of The New York Society of Illustrators, The Society of Illustrators of Los Angeles, and Communication Arts Magazine.
 In 2000, he produced over thirty paintings to accompany the serialized debut of John Grisham’s A Painted House, appearing in the Oxford American Magazine.

-Throughout his career he has been the receipent of such awards as The Christoper Award, The Sydney Taylor Award and now the 2013 MASL Show Me Award, to name a few.
+Throughout his career he has been the recipient of such awards as The Christoper Award, The Sydney Taylor Award and the 2013 MASL Show Me Award, to name a few.

 Adam began illustrating professionally in 1996, while still a senior at Rowan University, in Glassboro, NJ.
-After graduating, he went on to study at the Illustration Academy, then held in Liberty, MO, and went on to earn his MFA from the School of Visual Arts’ Illustration as Visual Essay program in New York, NY.
+After graduating, he went on to study at the Illustration Academy, then held in Liberty, MO.
+After which he earned his MFA from the School of Visual Arts’ Illustration as Visual Essay program in New York, NY.

-He has taught at the university and community college level, and is also an instuctor at the Renaissance Art School in Millburn, NJ.
+He has taught at the university and community college level, and is also an instructor here at the Renaissance Art School in Millburn, NJ.
 He has spoken and conducted workshops at colleges, high schools and elementary schools.